 - Recreational use remains banned although states vary in criminal vs civil legislation surrounding cannabis possession (importation and exportation involve serious repercussions).

 - Ongoing debates involve the legalisation of recreational use and sale of cannabis in various states and territories in Australia, including ACT.

-Australia is currently defining policies, regulation and licencing guidelines for cannabis cultivation, seed imports and CBD exportation.
+Australia is currently defining policies, regulation and licencing guidelines for cannabis cultivation, seed imports and exportation.

 These policies include legal sources for importing cannabis seeds.

 - The ODC cannabis application approval process is, as noted, complex and costly.